brunobord/intrication-des-chaussettes/intrication-chaussettes.typ

 == Johnson

+=== Hypothèse(s)

-Les hypothèses émises par Johnson dans son article résultent de son expérience personnelle.
+Johnson émet dans son article une série d'hypothèses qui résultent de son expérience personnelle.

 #quote(attribution: ["On Science: The Case of the Missing Socks" @johnson], [
 All my life, for as far back as I can remember, I have been losing socks.